hotosm/hot-summit-2017/_speaker-list/Jenna-Slotin.md

 name: Jenna Slotin
 organization: GPSDDD

-talk: "SDGS: How can we contribute to the international data community?"
+talk: "How can we contribute to the international data community?"

 twitter-handle: jslotin
 ---